the compier

 Motherboard — Gigabyte B550 AORUS PRO AC

-I recommend this motherboard if for some reason you're building an AM4 system in $CURRENT_YEAR, but be warned that the screws holding the M.2 heatsinks down are made of cheese and will snap off if over-torqued.
+I recommend this motherboard if for some reason you're building an AM4 gaming system in $CURRENT_YEAR, but be warned that the screws holding the M.2 heatsinks down are made of cheese and will snap off if over-torqued.
 Don't ask me how I know.
 Also, the included Wi-Fi antenna is fugly and has an absolutely pathetic mounting magnet.

 RAM — G.Skill Ripjaws V 2x16GB DDR4-3600 CL18